gasagna/ArraySlices.jl/README.md

 end
 ```

-Currently, this works with the development branch of Julia.

 ## Installation

 This package is not registered, hence installation follows the general procedure for Julia code on a git repository: